alex12058/crypto-circular-arbitrage/README.md

-# Crypto Triangular Arbitrage
+# Crypto Circular Arbitrage

-A triangular arbitrage detection and simulation tool for cryptocurrency exchanges built with TypeScript.
+A circular arbitrage detection and simulation tool for cryptocurrency exchanges built with TypeScript.

 ## Overview

-This tool identifies triangular arbitrage opportunities on cryptocurrency exchanges and simulates potential profits.
-Triangular arbitrage exploits price discrepancies between three trading pairs on the same exchange.
+This tool identifies circular arbitrage opportunities on cryptocurrency exchanges and simulates potential profits.
+Circular arbitrage exploits price discrepancies in chains of 3+ trading pairs on the same exchange.

 **Important**: This is a simulation and analysis tool.
 It does not execute actual trades - it only calculates and displays potential arbitrage opportunities.